jayoungs/Elevate-Electronics-Pandemic-Sales-Analysis/README.md

   * In 2021, gross sales and AOV started declining gradually, but order count momentum continued.
 This means that our customers placed more orders but for less expensive items compared to 2020.
   * In 2022, all metrics trended downwards to the pre-pandemic level or potentially worse across all products and regions.
 * **Alarming Q4 2022 underperformance** compared to the 2019 gross sales average: October 2022 marked the lowest growth rate of -55.2%, and the sales increase during the following holiday season was insufficient to bounce back and reach at least the 2019 average level.
 Further analysis on Q4 2022 underperformance can be found [here](https://github.com/jayoungs/PicoTech_Electronics_Pandemic_Sales_Analyasis/edit/main/README.md#deep-dive-insights-on-underperformance-in-q4-2022).

+#### **Seasonality**
-* **Persistent MoM gross sales growth rate volatility and its possible link to seasonality**: both gross sales and order count showed a dip in February and October, and a surge in September and during November and December.
+Persistent MoM gross sales growth rate volatility and its possible link to seasonality**: both gross sales and order count showed a dip in February and October, and a surge in September and during November and December.
 This surge appears to be related to the back-to-school season, Labor Day sales, and the holiday season.
 <img align="middle" width="60%" height="50%" alt="Screenshot 2025-07-14 at 6 16 10 PM" src="https://github.com/user-attachments/assets/a6922a0e-6f02-46ef-b964-953601175794" />

-### **Product Segmentation:**
+#### **Product Segmentation:**
 <img align="middle" width="1206" height="609" src="https://github.com/user-attachments/assets/844f390a-79aa-4921-ba86-60b63b5a6c3f" />

 * **Products that failed to achieve sales expectations**: